 Pharmerica Technical Analysis (NYSE:PMC)

 Technical analysis is the study of stock price and volume data through technical charts.
 This analysis does not take into account the intrinsic value of a stock.
-When a chart pattern that can predict future Pharmerica stock price movements is formed, the PMC stock chart can become a key tool for a technical analyst.
+Just by looking at the Pharmerica stock price one can't take a trading decision.
+A trader needs to find a chart pattern, which is a clear cut pattern formation on the PMC stock chart which creates a trading signal.

-You can view Simple Moving Average (SMA 20 day, 50 day & 100 day), Exponential Moving Average (EMA 20 day, 50 day & 100 day) charts, and Bollinger Bands for Pharmerica.
-The technical analysis form of Pharmerica stock analysis tries to understand the market by studying the stock market trend itself as opposed to other aspects like the company's fundamentals.
+You can view Simple Moving Average - SMA 20 day, 50 day & 100 day, Exponential Moving Average - EMA 20 day, 50 day & 100 day charts, and Bollinger Bands for Pharmerica.
+Technical analysis uses an approach for Pharmerica stock analysis that does not care for the fair value of a company but uses price and volume data only.

-Moving averages help predict the price direction of PMC stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
-The 20 day moving average of $29.1 is above the last closing price of $29 and the 50 day moving average of $27.93 is below the $29 price.
+Moving averages show the PMC stock price trend.
+The two most popular types of moving averages are the Simple Moving Average or SMA and the Exponential Moving Average or EMA.
+The 20 day moving average of $29.19 is below the last closing price of $29.25 and the 50 day moving average of $29.18 is below the last closing price of $29.25.
 The 10 and 20 day periods can predict short term moving average trends.

 The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
-The Pharmerica MACD line is above the signal line.
+The Pharmerica MACD indicator is above 0 indicating a bullish trend.